 Led by Strata Florida Trust’s fully qualified and experienced staff, the 2019 field season will focus on excavating in the yard of Mynachlog Fawr farm and doing wider landscape surveys and ‘ground-truthing’.
 The farm was built over the remains of other structures, some of which go back to the early years of the Abbey’s foundation in the Middle Ages – and perhaps even earlier.
 In addition to field-based learning, the Strata Florida Trust will provide field trips to local sites and monuments and talks from experts on local history and archaeology.

 In this first year, participants will complete an Archaeology Skills Passport which lists various archaeological excavation and recording techniques and breaks them down into individual tasks and activities.
 The Passport is recognised by many archaeological employers as proof of experience and competence and helps trainees track their mastery of core techniques and more complex skills.

 For those who already have fieldwork experience, the Passport enables existing skills to be built upon in a comprehensive manner.
 The Strata Florida Trust hopes in future years to be able to introduce additional qualifications, such as university credit and NVQs.

 How to apply

-Full details of the field school, including timetable, fees, accommodation and FAQs are available through Strata Florida Trust’s comprehensive brochure, which is available here and can be downloaded from their website stratafloridatrust.org/join-the-dig.
+Full details of the field school, including timetable, fees, accommodation and FAQs are available through Strata Florida Trust’s comprehensive brochure and can be downloaded from their website stratafloridatrust.org/join-the-dig.
 People can register for a place via the website.
 Both the brochure and website are bilingual - in Welsh and English.